emrepacaci/MythicalMysfitsWebAPP/README.md

 * A static website served static directly from Amazon S3
 * Created the Core infrastructure using AWS CloudFormation
 * BackEnd has built as microservice API created using Java and Spring Boot.
-This service has stored into a docker container and then pushed to the Amazon Elastic Container Registery which pulled by Amazon Elastic Container Service using Serverless option, Fargate instead of EC2.
+This service has stored into a docker container and then pushed to the Amazon Elastic Container Registry  which pulled by Amazon Elastic Container Service using Serverless option, Fargate instead of EC2.
 * Created pipeline to continuously delivery newly built artifacts to our service in ECS Fargate.
 * Added data tier using a DynamoDB table to make the website future more extensible and flexible.
 * Provided authetication and register for users on this website using AWS Cognito, and API Gateway.